Metropolitan Opera Live in HD: Audience

 Movie and radio broadcast revenue increased for the Met from about $5 million in 2006, Live in HD's first year, to $22 million in 2008, with Live in HD contributing the bulk of the growth.
 For the 2009/10 season, the Met spent about $12 million in production and received about half of the $47 million box-office gross.
 After paying royalties to its cast and crew, the Met earned a $8 million profit.
 The Met's Live in HD revenue for the 2012/13 season was $34.5 million.

 According to a 2008 study commissioned by Opera America, most Live in HD attendees were "moderate and frequent opera goers".
 About one in five, however, did not attend a live opera performance in the previous two years, with some being completely new to opera and attending because of curiosity about it.
 The majority claimed to equally enjoy broadcast and live opera, and more than half stated they would "very likely" attend an opera performance at the Met if visiting New York.
 A 2011 University of British Columbia thesis found that "Live in HD does not at present cannibalize the local live opera audience ... [but] There is no evidence that [it] generates more live opera attendance or brings new audiences into local opera houses".

 A report outlines the economics of the Met's 2013–2014 season:

 Last season, 10 operas were transmitted via satellite into at least 2,000 theaters in 66 countries, including more than 800 U.S. theaters.
 Box office hit $60 million worldwide (average ticket prices were $23 last season), with theater owners splitting sales 50–50 with the Met (insiders say the split is more advantageous to the Met in North America) and Fathom taking a small percentage as well.

 Vladica and Davis have utilised Q methodology to analyse audience reactions and judgments of entertainment value with respect to this series, and related cultural events transmitted to cinemas.

+By the time the Met began planning for its tenth anniversary season (2015–2016), its Live in HD series had become a major source of income, bringing in $60 million in yearly revenue and $17 to $18 million in profit, 12% of the total for the company.
+It was being presented in 2,000 theatres in 70 countries and 11 time zones.